1988 VFL grand final: Match summary

 Chris Wittman broke his arm early in the game and played no further part.
 The game was fairly competitive for the first quarter, then Hawthorn completely dominated the game, setting a VFL record for the greatest winning margin in a Grand Final, beating the record it had itself set in the 1983 VFL Grand Final.
 This margin remained a record until Geelong's 119-point defeat of Port Adelaide in the 2007 AFL Grand Final.
 Jason Dunstall kicked 7 goals, Paul Abbott kicked 6 goals and Dermott Brereton kicked 5 goals for the Hawks.

 Melbourne's loss would be followed up by another severe Grand Final loss in 2000, 12 years later, to the tune of 60 points at the hands of Essendon.
-It wouldn't be until 2021 that Melbourne would break its 57-year Grand Final drought against the Western Bulldogs by a 74-point margin.
+It wouldn't be until 2021 that Melbourne would break its 57-year Grand Final drought against the Western Bulldogs by 74 points.

 The Norm Smith Medal was awarded to Hawthorn defender Gary Ayres for being judged the best player afield, with 22 disposals despite sustaining a fractured cheek bone in the first quarter.
 Ayres nullified dangerous Melbourne player Greg Healy and set up many of the Hawks attacks from the defensive line.
 Jim Stynes was voted best on ground for the Demons.

 Hawks coach Alan Joyce, who replaced an ill Allan Jeans for the 1988 season, said: "I have never seen a more awesome, more inspiring passage of play than the 15-minute mark of the second quarter.
 I saw about a dozen Hawthorn players in a wave going down the field.
 It was a human chain, crashing through a desperate opposition and forcing the ball forward."

 In a lesser-known streaker incident, a woman ran completely naked across the ground during the last quarter and was promptly arrested.